prpole/dissertation/chapter2/main.md

 literary naturalism speak directly to this set of concerns.
-In pursuing the well-trodden ground of the "determinism" question in literary naturalism, critics of the genre have debated the role of species characteristics in determining the actions and experiences of the individual.
+In pursuing the well-trodden ground of the "determinism" question in literary naturalism, critics of the genre have debated the role of species characteristics in determining the actions and experiences of the individual, albeit in different terms.
 The naturalist character is, famously or notoriously, less notable as an individual subjectivity than as a nexus of warring deterministic forces.
-The most marked conflicts occur between "forces" defined by evolutionary conditioning and those that are a product of a physical and social environment, especially in the context of urban environments.[^ln-norris-examples]
+The most marked conflicts occur between "forces" defined by evolutionary conditioning and those that are a product of a physical and social environment, especially in urban settings.[^ln-norris-examples]

 [^ln-norris-examples]: DRAFT NOTE - I hope to circle back to this and broaden the context of species and determinism with a brief discussion of Frank Norris.